andrico1234/beautiful-skill-tree/README.md

 ### Running locally

 You'll need to clone the repo on your local machine and install the dependencies using `yarn`.
 Once the dependencies have been install start the local server.
+You'll also need to be using Node 10 or above.

 `git clone https://github.com/andrico1234/beautiful-skill-tree.git`